JatinSH/Appointy-Tech-Task-Repo/Task 1| Inshorts Web App UI/README.md

    4) Press Ctrl + Shift + M to switch to mobile mode.
    5) Reload the page once.
    6) Sipwe left or right and it will work.

+A demo video is also attached in this folder to show the working of the swipe feature.